 They are quite misleading.
 As outlined by the nonpartisan Factcheck.org, one study by the conservative National Federation of Independent Business that an estimated 1.6 million jobs would be lost did not analyze the new law.
 Instead, it examined an alternative that did not exempt small businesses from the mandate.

-What about the law's impact on the budget deficit?
+What about the law's effect on the budget deficit?

-The CBO, which lawmakers from both parties rely on to assess the impact of legislation, now estimates that the law would bring down the deficit over the next decade by more than $200 billion .
+The CBO, which lawmakers from both parties rely on to assess the effects of legislation, now estimates that the law would bring down the deficit over the next decade by more than $200 billion.

 That is possible because the authors of the legislation offset the cost of expanding coverage to 32 million Americans over the next decade with more than $500 billion in cuts to federal Medicare spending and more than $400 billion in new taxes and fees.